 - The amalgamated dataset is checked for duplicate records.

 - The amalgamated dataset is run through a cleaning programme.
 Data which are incomplete, incorrect, inaccurate and irrelevant are located then replaced, amended or removed to produce a final quality assured dataset fit for purpose.
 Cleaning ensures, for example, that observer, species, site names and codes and the habitat information are standardised.
 Incomplete or inaccurate information on occupancy and nest contents are also intelligently populated, where this is feasible, based on information that has been provided.

 - The cleaned version of the data is then added to the SRMS master dataset.

 - A copy of the relevant subset of the cleaned version of the data is also sent to each original data provider for their records.

 - A copy of the cleaned dataset is uploaded to Atlas of Living Scotland at resolutions that SRMG agree are appropriate for public viewing (see sections 6.1 and 7.2).

-- A copy of the cleaned dataset is uploaded to a secure online interface to be available to SRMS partner organisations (see sections 6.2 and 8).
+- A copy of the cleaned dataset is uploaded to the SRMS Legacy Data Portal to be available to SRMS partner organisations (see sections 6.2 and 8).